RubyCrypto/rbnacl/README.md

 ![No NIST](http://i.imgur.com/HSxeAmp.png)

-The design of RbNaCl's primitives is completely free from NIST (and by association, NSA) influence, with the exception of the Poly1305 MAC, which uses AES as a replaceable part of its implementation.
-All of the algorithms in NaCl were designed by Dan Bernstein and his collaborators.
+The design of RbNaCl's primitives is completely free from NIST (and by association, NSA) influence, with the following minor exceptions:

+* The Poly1305 MAC, used for authenticating integrity of ciphertexts, uses AES as a replaceable component
+* The Ed25519 digital signature algorithm uses SHA-512 for both key derivation and computing message digests
+* APIs are provided to certain NIST hash functions, including SHA-256, SHA-512, and their associated HMAC counterparts

+Otherwise, all of the algorithms in NaCl were designed by Dan Bernstein and his collaborators.

 The design choices in NaCl, particularly in regard to the Curve25519 Diffie-Hellman function, ephasize security (whereas [NIST curves emphasize